-We admit: we were disappointed by Kashan.
+Many people consider Kashan one of the highlights of Iran, but I have to admit: I was disappointed by Kashan.
 Supposedly “hidden” from mass tourism, it actually overflows with tour groups.
 Sightseeing opportunities are numerous, but ticket costs quickly add up.

-On the other hand, Kashan is en-route to other major destinations and a logical stopover point.
-Its Old City is filled with the winding alleys and old buildings you surely seek, so perhaps it’s something for you.
+On the other hand, Kashan is en-route to other major destinations and a logical stopover going south.
+Its Old City is filled with the winding alleys and gorgeous old buildings, so if this is what you’re looking for, add Kashan to your Iran itinerary.
 Everyone’s experience is different, after all.